Software Engineering: A Modern Approach

 Let’s start with some general recommendations:

-1. Reviewers should always remember that the objective is to detect clear problems in the submitted code.
+Reviewers should always remember that the objective is to detect clear problems in the submitted code.
 For example, it is natural that the reviewer might have solved the same problem differently.
 However, they should not propose alternatives without clear and unequivocal advantages.
-That is, the reviewer should only propose an alternative if it is, in fact, better.
+In other words, the reviewer should only propose an alternative if it is, in fact, better.

-2. In line with the previous recommendation, you should avoid subjective comments and those related to personal styles.
-For example, unless a variable’s name is really bad, it is advisable not to start a debate about it.
+In line with the previous recommendation, you should avoid subjective comments and those related to personal style.
+For example, unless a variable’s name is really problematic, it is advisable not to start a debate about it.

-3. In your reviews, never use offensive, sarcastic, or even ironic words.
+In your reviews, never use offensive, sarcastic, or ironic words.
 Instead, always be polite and maintain professionalism.

 Specific Recommendations